-Press and hold SCROLL> key.
+Press and hold <SCROLL> key.
 The "Load Setup" menu will appear with the list of loaded configuration setups to choose.

 To abandon setup selection, press the <AXIS> key.
 Otherwise select the required configuration setup with <ENTER> key navigating thru the list with <SCROLL> or key.

-The following screen will appear, that will allow you to confirm you really want to load the selected setup or cancel the selection and return to configuration setup list.
+The following screen will appear, allowing you to confirm that you really want to load the selected setup, or to cancel the selection and return to the configuration setup list.